bytenaija/justiceTextAssessment/README.md

 ## Areas I could improve

 - Searching capability: The app currently search on the retrieved rows.
-I could have implemented a search functionality in the server to retrieve a search time if I had the time
+I could have implemented a search functionality in the server to retrieve a search term if I had the time
 - Better code organisation: I could have moved my hooks to their own files, create helper libraries for the functions, etc
 - Better documentation: Although the task is inherently easy to accomplish and the code not difficult to understand, I could have written more/better documentation